Joscelyn1/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+      We learned about server-side routing and middleware.
+Routing allows us to easily organize end points.
+This becomes useful when making a large number of end points.
+Middleware is a way to use a function in all or some of our end points.
+It can be used to validate an ID number or to log something after every end point is run.
+Basically anything you can write a function for!
 - [ ] Describe Middleware?

+  Middleware is at its core an array of functions that get executed on server code.
+There are some middleware functions built into Express.
+However you can make custom middleware to do whatever you want.

 - [ ] Describe a Resource?

+  Resources are the data that the programmer is passing to the client via endpoints.

 - [ ] What can the API return to help clients know if a request was successful?
+      An API can return a success code (200) and also return the resource back to the client
 - [ ] How can we partition our application into sub-applications?

+  Express routing can help with that.
+You can break resources up into separate endpoints and make a call to different files inside of index.js.

 ## Project Setup